 UK Development Assistance for Security and Justice

-Our review found that many of the activities in DFID’s security and justice programmes are not making enough of a difference to the lives of people living in poverty.
+Our review has found that many of the activities in DFID’s security & justice programmes are not making enough of a difference to the lives of the poor.
 We believe that there is a need for critical reflection, both on the overall goals of the portfolio and on what objectives are realistic in complex operating environments.

 Recommendation 1: DFID should develop a new strategy for more focussed and realistic security and justice assistance that emphasises tackling specific security and justice challenges in particular and local contexts.
 This should include working in a cross-disciplinary way to address wider security and justice themes, such as gender equality (including working with men), labour rights and urban insecurity.